malc0mn/ptp-ip/docs/fuji_x-t1_known-properties.md

 ## Fujifilm X-T1 Device Proprty Codes list

+**Warning**: if you do not get the same results listed here when requesting the description of a device property, then request the device info (operation `0x902B`) first!
+After that, describe the property again.
+Why the camera reacts like this is a mistery ;-)

 ### Supported from the PTP/IP standard

 #### Property Code 0x5001 - Battery Level